paemuri/menu-bw/README.md

 - [x] Eval values from config, enabling it to use envs
 - [ ] Allow authenticating from menu instead of yad
 - [ ] Choose what to copy in the menu
+- [ ] Save only value, not script, in session file

 For now, the only API differences are: